dyhkwong/v2ray-core/README.md

   <p>Project V is a set of network tools that helps you to build your own computer network.
 It secures your network connections and thus protects your privacy.</p>
 </div>

+This branch includes patches used in [Exclave](https://github.com/dyhkwong/Exclave).
+Some popular protocols are included as well.

 ## License

 ```